Skip to main content

 FAQ

-What is a Qualified Intermediary in a 1031 exchange?
+What is a 1031 Qualified Intermediary?

-How much does a 1031 Qualified Intermediary cost?
+How much do Qualified Intermediary services cost?

-What does a 1031 Qualified Intermediary do?
+What does a Qualified Intermediary do?

-How do I choose a 1031 Qualified Intermediary?
+When should I contact a Qualified Intermediary?